bazel-contrib/rules_perl/README.md

 ## Windows Support

 This repository provides a hermetic [Strawberry Perl](https://strawberryperl.com/) bazel toolchain for Windows.
-Usage of the toolchain in `perl_` rules is not yet supported.
+Usage of the toolchain in `perl_xs` rules is not yet supported.

 ## Using Perl Modules